njbbaer/unicorn-remote/README.md

 * Press `Run` to start the program, and `Stop` to end it.

+## Custom Programs
+To add your own custom program, simply copy it into one of the follow directories:

+`app/programs/hd` for 32x32 programs
+**OR**
+`app/programs/original` for original 16x16 programs

+**No additional configuration required!**

 ## REST API
 Start a program by placing a PUT request:
 ```